 Arab American Newspapers Project

-Background and Information:
+Background and Information

 - The Khayrallah Center has been digitizing Arabic language newspapers (rendering print and microfilm into image and PDF files) published in the US between 1894 and 1960.
-At this point our collection spans 17 newspapers, with nearly 300,000 pages.
+At this point our collection spans 39 collections, with nearly 300,000 pages.
 We continue to add to our collection daily from newspapers around the world, including Arabic language newspapers from the US, Argentina and Brazil.
 We expect to collect over one million pages over the next three years.

 - 75% – 93% accuracy in rendering Arabic text from images (this varies per the quality of the original image)

-- We have developed a system that remaps the recognized text onto a PDF file making that file searchable in Arabic.
+- We developed a system that remaps the recognized text onto a PDF file making that file searchable in Arabic.

 - More advanced search functionalities that allow the user to specify date range, place of publication, specific publication, as well as Boolean features (“and” “or” searches).